ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 #### Contents of the "policy_evaluated" element {#xml-policy-evaluated}

 The results of applying the DMARC policy.
-If alignment fails and the policy applied does not match the Policy Domain's configured policy, the "reason" element **MUST** be included.
+If alignment fails and the policy applied does not match the DMARC Policy Domain's configured policy, the "reason" element **MUST** be included.

 The elements in this table **MUST** appear in the order listed.